 Dear friends and colleagues, welcome to the 31st IPO edition!
 We will be happy to host your teams at the International Olympic Academy in Ancient Olympia.
 The very name of our wonderful IPO formation refers to the place that is a synonym for fair competition, noble spirit, peace and wisdom.
 Same wisdom that makes the second composite part of the word philosophy.

-Our thanks for your declaration of intent!
+Our thanks for your participation!

 Read also the decision of the OC re-admission of the delegations of the Russian Federation and Belarus to the XXXI IPO 2023